Drug Addiction Treatment

 There are a variety of evidence-based approaches to treating addiction.
 Drug abuse treatment can incorporate behavioral therapy (cognitive-behavioral therapy or contingency management), medications, or a combination.

-The specific treatment or combination of treatments will range depending on the client’s individual needs and, often, on the types of drugs they use.
+The specific treatment or combination of treatments will vary depending on the client’s individual needs and, often, on the drugs they use.
 Many treatment programs exercise both individual and group therapies.
 For instance, group therapy can provide social reinforcement and help enforce behavioral contingencies that promote abstinence and a non-drug-using lifestyle.

 Drug addiction is a complex issue that requires long-term treatment – not a quick fix.
 Therefore, the first step in drug abuse treatment is to seek help from your medical provider or a trained professional.
 Clearing addictive drugs from the body and overcoming withdrawal symptoms is the goal of detox, which is the first step of drug abuse treatment.

 If you are addicted to drugs, your first step in recovery should be medical detox in a safe and medically supervised setting.
-We Level Up TX detox & substance abuse treatment center medically assist clients in clearing their systems of addictive substances.
+We Level Up Washington behavioral treatment center can assist with mental health diagnosis post-detox & substance abuse treatment.
+Once clients clear their systems of addictive substances at a detox center, mental health therapy in our facility can begin.

 In addition, a comprehensive team prescribing medications can alleviate your withdrawal pains while monitoring your health 24 hours.
 Thus, assuring both your safety and comfort.
 At Level Up WA, our thorough approach to rehabilitation supports several levels of care to ensure the best possible outcome for every client who enters our doors.